Phildar Phil Flocon Review with Chevron Cowl Pattern!

 Crochet Easter Egg.
 Video Tutorial & Pattern

-And not just any old video tutorial… my first ever video tutorial!
-It’s apparent that I need to perfect my video making skills somewhat, but you’ve got to start somewhere!
+And it is not just any old video tutorial… it is my first ever video tutorial!
+It’s apparent that I need to perfect my video-making skills somewhat, but you’ve got to start somewhere!
 I hope you find it useful.

-Had I been more YouTube savvy I could have made two different videos.
+Had I been more YouTube savvy, I could have made two different videos.
 One for crocheting the Easter egg and one to demonstrate the embroidery.
-But I didn’t think about that until afterward!
+But I didn’t think about that until afterwards!

 If you fancy having a look (afterall, Easter is coming up pretty soon) then please click on this picture to take you to YouTube!
 Or go HERE.
 And then let me know if you’ve made some!!
 I would absolutely love to see.
 Cheers!
 X